Frequently Asked Questions

 Q: Why are you not open Monday-Thursday?

 A: As an animal shelter, we operate 365 days a year.
 This means that we have staff on payroll 7 days a week.
-In order to reduce our payroll costs, we are only open to the public Thursday and Friday 1-5pm and Saturday from 9-12pm for adoptions.
-Any staff working Monday-Thursday is there to accommodate the animals daily needs and care.
+In order to reduce our payroll costs, we are only open to the public Thursday and Friday 1-5pm, Saturday from 11-4pm, and Sunday 1-4Pm for adoptions.
+Any staff working Monday-Wednesday is there to accommodate the animal's daily needs and care.
 We simply don't have enough money in our budget to cover weekday adoptions and animal care.
 Our animals come first for us and found our adoption numbers did not decrease with reduced adoption hours.